sparkfun/Arduino_Pro_Mini_328/README.md

 Documentation
 --------------
 * **[Hookup Guide](https://learn.sparkfun.com/tutorials/using-the-arduino-pro-mini-33v)** - Basic hookup guide for the Arduino Pro Mini 3.3V/8MHz.
 It can be used as a guide with the 5V.
-The only difference is selecting the board definition in the Arduino IDE and logic levels.
+The only difference when following the tutorial is selecting the board definition in the Arduino IDE and the voltage levels.

 Product Versions
 ----------------